diminecjean/113-Assignment-1/README.md

 2. Created Student.h
 3. Created Form.h
 4. Created mai.cpp
-5. Used composition and object array in Form
+5. Used composition in Form
+6. Read file
+7. Use object array in main

 ## To be done
 1. Inheritance (probably through bill)
 2. Friend function
 3. Operator Overloading
-4. Read file

 ## Things to remember
 1.You must maintain the data encapsulation of the classes and respecting the concept of